Contact Us Contact Us Replicon Login

 Overtime

-• Pay an employee not less than the employee’s ordinary wage for overtime worked and grant the employee at least 30 minutes’ time off on full pay for every hour of overtime worked; or
+• Compensate an employee with their ordinary wage for overtime worked and provide at least 30 minutes of paid time off for each hour of overtime, or

-• Grant an employee at least 90 minutes’ paid time off for each hour of overtime worked.
+• Provide at least 90 minutes of paid time off for each hour of overtime worked.

-An employer must grant paid time off within one month of the employee becoming entitled to it.
-An agreement in writing may increase the period contemplated to 12 months.
-An agreement to work overtime lapses after one year.
-Section 10 Employment Act as amended in 2020
+The employer must grant this paid time off within one month of the employee earning it, though a written agreement can extend this period to 12 months.
+Any agreement regarding overtime automatically ends after one year.
+Employment Act, Section 10.

 Night Work

-An employer who requires an employee to perform work on a regular basis after 11 pm and before 6 am the next day must:
+An employer requiring an employee to work regularly between 11 pm to 6 am must:

-Employees who perform night work for a period longer than one hour after 11 pm and before 6 am at least five times per month and at least 50 times per year are considered to perform night work on a regular basis.
+An employee is considered to work regularly if they work for more than 1 hour between 11 pm and 6 pm at least five times per month or 50 times per year.
 Section 17 Employment Act.

 Breaks

-• a meal interval in which the employee is required to work and required to be available for work; and
+• for a meal break during which the employee is required either to work or to be available for work; and

-• any portion of a meal interval that is in excess of 75 minutes unless the employee lives on the premises at which the workplace is situated.
+• for any part of a meal break that is longer than 75 minutes, unless the employee lives on the premises where the workplace is situated.

 Breastfeeding Break